TclSecLab/CNA/TSRC Disclosure Policy.md

 - You read, agree and align with TCL Company Privacy Policy.
 - You read, agree and adhere to our Responsible Disclosure Terms & Conditions.

+### Disclosure Timeline
+Once TCL receive the vulnerability report, we will provide an initial response to reporters within 3 working days, and provide our analysis on the vulnerability including whether we have verified that the reported vulnerability is an issue as soon as possible, of which the process may take several days or even weeks depending on the complexity and impact of the vulnerability.
+Once verified, TCL will work with the relevant internal teams and external partners to mitigate the vulnerability, develop product fixes and prepare appropriate content ahead of disclosure.

 ### Application for CVE IDs